lambdastackio/lsiotemplate/README.md

 Homebrew and other packages will come later

-Uses handlebars template language to allow you add template variables to files and then dynamically replace them via the command line or via an input *JSON* or *YAML* file and then output the results to a file or stdout.
+Uses handlebars template language to allow you add template variables to files and then dynamically replace them via the command line or via an input *JSON* or *YAML*  or *INI* file and then output the results to a file or stdout.

 Very useful for build environments that need to change based on data.